Training structure

 Faculty of Science

-In this course, we'll look at the particularities of floating-point calculus and then go into detail on the most common elementary numerical methods for solving non-linear equations, interpolating a function and approximating an integral.
-Students will learn how to implement an algorithm to solve a numerical analysis problem.
+This course will cover the particularities of floating-point arithmetic, then detail common elementary numerical methods for solving nonlinear equations, interpolating a function, and approximating an integral.
+Students will learn how to implement an algorithm for solving a numerical analysis problem.

 Faculty of Science

-Material properties are covered using tensile testing, binary diagrams and microstructure.
+The properties of materials are examined using tensile testing, binary diagrams, and microstructure analysis.

-Component dimensioning involves selecting the most suitable material and defining the geometry to ensure static and fatigue strength.
-Dimensional analysis can also be used to determine the characteristics of a more complex system, based on experiments carried out on a scale model.
+Component dimensioning involves choosing the most suitable material and defining the geometry to ensure static and fatigue resistance.
+The dimensional analysis process also makes it possible to determine the characteristics of a more complex system based on experiments conducted on a scale model.

 ECTS